titonbarua/micropython-ms5837-depth-sensor/README.md

 ### Why is the depth estimation class named `NaiveDepthEstimator`?

 Depth estimation with the assumption that water density is constant is a naive approach in the context of mobile robotics.
-The class name prefix is a reminder to that hard truth.
-The constructor also forces you to specify water density for the same reason.
+The class name prefix is a caution against forgetting the nuance.
+In the same spirit, the constructor forces users to explicitly specify water density.

 For a proper depth estimation, one should do an initial measurement of salinity in the water-body.
 For each sensor reading, density should be estimated by